The Babysitter (1980 film): Plot

 Liz's drinking quickly spirals out of control.
 Jeff leaves her at Doc's house during a party.
 Back at home, Joanna is waiting for Jeff in the master bedroom.
 She attempts to seduce Jeff, but he asks her to leave.
 The next day, Joanna tells Liz that Jeff had come into her bedroom when he came home from the party.
 Joanna suggests she should leave, but stays at Liz's insistence.
 Meanwhile, Doc continues his investigation into Joanna's background by going to The Department of Social Services.
 A clerk at the counter refuses to give Doc the information because Joanna at 18, is past the age to be considered a child.
 The clerk steps away from the counter for a moment, leaving Joanna's file on the counter.
 Doc is able to sneakily peruse the file and quickly jot down some important information.
 The clerk returns and informs Doc that they are not able to help him anymore; Doc thanks him and walks away.
 Doc heads to visit an address, presumably obtained from the file.
 Doc arrives at the home of Mrs. Welford pretending to be Joanna's doctor.
-Mrs. Welford acknowledges that she fostered Joanna some years ago, and issues a strong warning to Doc to send her to someone else, and to stay away from her, or otherwise he'll regret it.
+Mrs. Welford acknowledges that she fostered Joanna some years ago, and issues a strong warning to Doc to send her to someone else, and to stay away from her, or otherwise he will regret it.
 Mrs. Welford tells Doc that Joanna killed her baby.
 Doc meets with Liz and Jeff to discuss the information he found.
 Liz rejects the information because the police were not involved.
 Further, she considers the investigation by Doc to be a malicious attempt to spread gossip about a teenage girl.
 Liz abruptly walks away, but Jeff apologizes to Doc, although he questions Doc's motives for pursuing the matter.
 Doc explains that he has a bad gut feeling about Joanna.
 Doc apologizes for the impasse and invites the family on an outing on the boat on Sunday.
 As Joanna's manipulations start to become more overt, she begins to neglect her duties.
 She is cross with Tara and stops maintaining the house.

 One day, when Joanna, Scotty, and Tara go for a sail, Joanna releases the jib boom into Scotty's head, knocking him unconscious into the water.
 As Tara pleads for Joanna to help Scotty, she silently sails the boat away from his floating body.
 Doc urges the police to investigate Scotty's death, but there is no compelling evidence that it is anything other than an accident.
 Doc's investigation into Joanna grows more urgent, and he finally tracks down her last address.